Digital inclusion is about ensuring the benefits of the internet and digital technologies are available to everyone.

 Data on digital exclusion in the UK

-Estimates for the proportion and number of people who are digitally excluded in the UK vary.
-The ONS annual survey of internet users (2019) estimates that 9% of UK adults have either never used the internet, or last used it over 3 months ago.
-That’s 5.9 million people.
+It’s estimated that 7.8% of UK adults have either never used the internet, or last used it over 3 months ago.
+That’s 4.2 million people (Office for National Statistics, 2020).

 Digital inclusion isn’t only about whether people can access the internet: it’s also about their ability to use it.
-22% of UK adults (11.9m people) are classified as not having the Essential Digital Skills needed for day-to-day life, according to the 2019 Lloyds Consumer Digital Index.
+21% of UK adults, or 11m people, do not have the Essential Digital Skills needed for day-to-day life.
+(Lloyds Consumer Digital Index 2021)

 The vital importance of partnership